-At this point I think it best to consider pyrrole disorder a theory.
-It explains why some people experience strong cycles of anxiety, an overly sensitive nervous system, and other symptoms relating to low zinc and B-6.
+At this point I think it best to consider pyrrole disorder a theory that explains why some people experience strong cycles of anxiety, an overly sensitive nervous system, and other symptoms relating to low zinc and B-6.
 It is a potential factor worth exploring (among other factors) that can explain behavior challenges in kids.

 I have seen some kids with elevated urinary pyrroles do great when they supplement with zinc, B-6, and focus on getting more antioxidants in their diet to combat the oxidative stress of high pyrroles.

 Their pyrrole numbers come down, they feel more relaxed, less emotionally stressed, and have better energy, sometimes in a matter of a few weeks.